US Taxes for Expats in Switzerland

 In addition to individual taxpayers, such as US residents and citizens, FBAR requirements also extend to limited liability companies, partnerships, and corporations, as well as estates and trusts originating in the United States.
 While there are many FBAR exceptions, it is always prudent to confirm your status and obligations with an experienced tax professional in order to avoid preventable noncompliance pitfalls.

-Should US Expats to Switzerland Enter the IRS Offshore Voluntary Disclosure Program (OVDP)?
+Should US Expats to Switzerland Enter the IRS Streamlined Offshore Program?

-For certain expats, participation in the IRS’ Offshore Voluntary Disclosure Program (OVDP) may offer a helpful avenue toward resolution.
+For certain expats, participation in the IRS’ Streamlined Offshore Program may offer a helpful avenue toward resolution of non-compliance.
 To quote the IRS, “This program offers people with unreported taxable income from offshore financial accounts or other foreign assets an opportunity to fulfill their tax and information reporting obligations, including the FBAR.”
-OVDP can therefore help some US taxpayers avoid criminal prosecution.
-However, OVDP is not without its hazards.
+Streamlined can therefore help some US taxpayers avoid criminal prosecution.
+However, Streamlined is not without its hazards.
 For one, the IRS retains the right to terminate the program at its discretion.
 Additionally, the program is not available to individuals who are already being investigated by the IRS.